iirisarri/CrashCourse-Phylogenomics/README.md

 ```
 for f in *fa; do sed -E '/>/ s/_GENE.+//g' $f > out; mv out $f; done
 # Explanation: in headers (lines starting with ">"), remove everything after "_GENE"
-# Can you guess the difference with using awk?
-Look at Canis_lupus_familiaris
 ```
 </details>